jallanxjallan/onemanairforce/adaptation/stories/painful_memories.md

 ---

-In late October 1988, Cameron tells Muharto of his interview with George Rueneker.
+Cameron tells Muharto of his interview with George Rueneker.
 He cajoles Muharto into telling of the events following the tragedy.